 The steps to open the Image Editor depend on where the image is on your site.

-- When you're done editing, click Save in the top-left corner.
-Image edits are permanent on your site and can't be reverted.
+- To save all changes, click Save in the top-left corner.
+After saving, image edits are permanent and can't be reverted.

 Learn more about each editing tool in the sections below.

-Click the Adjust icon, then use the sliders to adjust the Brightness, Contrast, and Saturation.
+Click the Adjust icon, then use the sliders to adjust each option.

 Click the Crop icon, then use the tools in the sidebar to edit your image.